Adnanosman9/Smart-Gloves/README.md

 ## Overview

-Communication is a fundamental right, yet many in the deaf and hard-of-hearing community in Bangladesh face significant barriers.
+Communication is a fundamental right, yet many in the deaf community in Bangladesh face significant barriers.
 This project is a **low-cost, sensor-based wearable** designed to bridge that gap.

 Unlike existing systems that rely on computer vision (which requires a camera and good lighting), this glove uses **integrated sensors** to track hand orientation and finger flex, making it: